bela333/blog/_posts/2024-01-29-ambisonic.md

 ## Exporting and injecting metadata

-Go to the Export that at the bottom.
+Go to the Export tab at the bottom.

 <!--TODO-->